dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 ## Stateful reconnection after prerendering

-In a Blazor Server app when <xref:Microsoft.AspNetCore.Mvc.TagHelpers.ComponentTagHelper.RenderMode> is <xref:Microsoft.AspNetCore.Mvc.Rendering.RenderMode.ServerPrerendered>, the component is initially rendered statically as part of the page.
+When prerendering on the server, a component is initially rendered statically as part of the page.
 Once the browser establishes a SignalR connection back to the server, the component is rendered *again* and interactive.
 If the [`OnInitialized{Async}`](#component-initialization-oninitializedasync) lifecycle method for initializing the component is present, the method is executed *twice*:

 * When the component is prerendered statically.
 * After the server connection has been established.

 This can result in a noticeable change in the data displayed in the UI when the component is finally rendered.
-To avoid this double-rendering behavior in a Blazor Server app, pass in an identifier to cache the state during prerendering and to retrieve the state after prerendering.
+To avoid this behavior, pass in an identifier to cache the state during prerendering and to retrieve the state after prerendering.

-The following code demonstrates an updated `WeatherForecastService` in a template-based Blazor Server app that avoids the double rendering.
-In the following example, the awaited <xref:System.Threading.Tasks.Task.Delay%2A> (`await Task.Delay(...)`) simulates a short delay before returning data from the `GetForecastAsync` method.
+The following code demonstrates a `WeatherForecastService` that avoids the change in data display due to prerendering.
+The awaited <xref:System.Threading.Tasks.Task.Delay%2A> (`await Task.Delay(...)`) simulates a short delay before returning data from the `GetForecastAsync` method.

 `WeatherForecastService.cs`: